-Preparing a Red-White-Red – Card or Blue Card application
+Preparing a Red-White-Red – Card or EU Blue Card application

 Immigration process orientation

 Austrian authorities usually prefer work-related documents in German.
 The following documents are needed from your side for the residence permit application:

 - Job description, detailed (either as a separate document or in the Employer's Declaration)

 - Information on the skilled worker’s classification according to the applicable collective bargaining agreement (details may be included in the Employer’s Declaration; alternatively: submission of the work contract)

 - Optional: Additional explanation about your candidate's eligibility for the job

 While you only need to prepare the documents listed above, your candidate must provide a variety of documents, ranging from proof of education, qualifications and profssional experience to several personal documents.
 If your candidate plans to immigrate with family members, additional documents will be required.